jogendra-b54/terraform-basics/README.md

     3) Providers
     4) Modules

+Common Terraform Commands
+    $ terraform init
+    $ terraform plan
+    $ terraform apply -auto-approve

+If you want to supply any values of the variable from the command line.

+    $ terraform plan -var VARNAME=value
+    $ terraform apply -auto-approve -var VARNAME=value
 In this training, we would be using the latest version of terraform v1.5.2 ( 10/July/2023 )

 Terraform supports more 3,339 cloud providers and this keep on growing and this is the major reason why manority of the companies prefer to create infrastucture using terraform.